SShar-del/belly-button-challenge/README.md

 - Used the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.

-- Created a dropdown menu to select the OTUs with the first OTUs data on display on the landing page.
+- Created a dropdown menu to select the OTUs with the first OTUs data on display on the landing page of the App.

 - Displayed the sample's metadata, i.e., an individual's demographic information.